Tax Tables

 Annual Allowance (AA)*

-Transfers of property are subject to stamp duty land tax at the following rates:
+Transfers of property are subject to stamp duty land tax at the following rates (From 1st April 2025):

 Residential